JULY IS BLOSSOM MONTH

 DAILY IN THE MONTH OF JULY

-Passion of Lavender" tour with owner Sabena Brazeau: Our passion and what we have learned.
+Passion of Lavender" seminar with owner Sabena Brazeau: Our passion and what we have learned.
 The interactive seminar will discuss the many varieties of lavender their similarities and differences.
 All aspects of growing, maintaining, harvesting, processing and using your lavender plants.
 Helpful tips and things we have learned over the years, and finally how to use lavender in your landscaping.
 The seminar is about 45min. long with 15min. for questions.
 Refresh with a lavender lemon aid, and fill your senses with the soothing scent of lavender with the lavender sachet that will be given as a takeaway.
 Seminars take place in a covered outdoor location. ( for the month of July only, register online ).

 FOR MEDITATION AND RELAXATION